Academic Catalog 2024-2025

 IDS 490.
 Interdisciplinary Studies Senior Seminar.
 (3 Units)

 Students draw from their interdisciplinary perspectives and methodologies to address contemporary issues and review and apply theories and information from previous classes.
+A grade of C or better in this course fulfills the GWAR requirement for all Interdisciplinary Studies majors.

 Offered Infrequent